OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

 .. describe:: dashboard_logo (String, null)

-  The url to the logo image for the homepage welcome message.
+  The URL to the logo image for the homepage welcome message.
 If no logo is configured, the ``dashboard_title`` property will be used as text.

   Default